dfsp-spirit/abide_preproc_smri_freesurfer6/README.md

 # abide_preproc_smri_freesurfer6
 Data from our own pre-processing of the ABIDE I sMRI dataset (1035 subjects) in FreeSurfer v6.

 Make sure to read and understand the license before using the data in this repository.
-Please cite the relevant ABIDE I papers when using the data for scientific publications, especially the [ABIDE I Announcing Manuscript](http://www.ncbi.nlm.nih.gov/pubmed/23774715) by Di Martino *et al*.

 ## About